Dan the distributor focuses on getting transactions done quickly.

 • Uses email to sell, so he wants easy-to-use websites, PDFs and links

-• Couldn’t care less about the brand.
+• Couldn’t care less about the brand he sells.

 Dan the distributor